rust-lang/rust-forge/src/release/process.md

 Steps of the release process that require interacting with our production environment are executed through the `start-release.py` script.
-The script requires you to install programs and configure your local environmet, and it will guide you through the setup.
+The script requires you to install programs and configure your local environment, and it will guide you through the setup.

 The first time you run the script (or when the pre-requisites change), you will